rkruegs123/jax-dna/README.md

 - experiment with implicit differentiation for mechanical and structural gradients
 - restructure metaD code to enable easy 1D or 2D or ND metaD

+#### Jan 31, 2023

+FIXME: change gamma in optimize.py

+continuous output...

+change directory names to include parametesr so we dont get conflicts and so we dont' have to output the parameter files every time to check

+neighbor lists

+check on those simulations and metad stuff with correct(?) friction coefficient

+maybe ask chrisy about extneral forces with remi

+we'll talk baout vmmc stuff but not today

+experiment with implicit differentiation for mechanical and structural gradients